learninglab-dev/ll-apps-scripts/q-cert-instructions.md

 ### Paste your code
 Once you have your documents and folders open, go to the LL Dev Github and copy the code that Lauren wrote [here](https://github.com/learninglab-dev/ll-apps-scripts/commit/d1e0ab3e9169ea345795aca9bcd6d19dcffe3657).

 Go back to your spreadsheet and click `Tools` > `Script Editor`.
 This will open a window with the beginning address `script.google.com`.
-Paste Lauren's code in the box on that page and click the `Save` icon.
+Start by deleting anything that's written in the box on that page.
+Then, paste Lauren's code in the box and click the `Save` icon.
 You can save it as `Q code` or whatever title you'd like.

 The only part of the code you will need to interact with is the very top:
 ```sh